 Homer is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
-With a population of 5,515 people and two constituent neighborhoods, Homer is the 12th largest community in Alaska.
+With a population of 5,719 people and three constituent neighborhoods, Homer is the 13th largest community in Alaska.

 Homer real estate is some of the most expensive in Alaska, although Homer house values don't compare to the most expensive real estate in the U.S.

-A relatively large number of people in Homer telecommute to their jobs.
-Overall, about 10.57% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.13% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Homer is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Homer is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Homer is a somewhat ethnically-diverse city.
 The people who call Homer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Homer residents report their race to be White, followed by Native American.
-Important ancestries of people in Homer include Irish, English, Norwegian, and Italian.
+Important ancestries of people in Homer include German, English, Irish, European, and Scottish.

 The most common language spoken in Homer is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and Russian.